muizzuddinnasri/email-signature/README.md

 The banner image is hardcoded into the HTML using GitHub's raw user content delivery link.
 * **Current Banner Link:** `https://raw.githubusercontent.com/muizzuddinnasri/email-signature/refs/heads/main/email%20signature.jpg`

-*Note: The social media icons are dynamically generated using the Icons8 CDN to perfectly match the PERKESO maroon branding (`#8b2323`), bypassing the need to host individual icon files.*
+*Note: The social media icons are dynamically generated using the Icons8 CDN to perfectly match the maroon branding (`#8b2323`), bypassing the need to host individual icon files.*

 ---